Coverage-based Example Selection for In-Context Learning: Set-level Information Coverage

 \section{Set-level Information Coverage}

 So far, we have focused on measuring the informativeness of a single demonstration to rank and independently select the most informative ones.
-However, since, as depicted in Fig. \ref{fig:example}, it's unlikely that a single demonstration will cover all salient aspects, this approach can fail to cover salient aspects while also selecting redundant demonstrations that provide no new information.
+However, as depicted in Fig. \ref{fig:example}, when no single single candidate demonstrates all salient aspects, this approach can fail to cover all of them while also selecting redundant demonstrations that provide no new information.
 A scenario where this can happen is when the candidate pool contains close paraphrases (or duplicates).
 This suggests that demonstrations should be selected as a set.

-\tightparagraph{Set Metric} To measure the informativeness of a set of demonstrations, we propose the following natural extension of the coverage measure in Eq. \ref{eq:subscore} to a measure of coverage $\setscore{}\left(x_{\text {test }}, Z\right)$ for sets of demonstrations $Z$:
+\tightparagraph{Set Metric} To evaluate the informativeness of a set of examples $Z$, we propose to extend the coverage measure in Eq.~\ref{eq:subscore} to a measure for sets as follows:

-Intuitively, this measures the coverage of each salient aspect as the best coverage it receives from any demonstration in the set.
-In other words, it requires that every salient aspect appears at least once in some demonstration without considering which or how many.
-Since each of cosine similarity, BM25 and \BSR{} are special cases of Eq. \ref{eq:subscore}, they can all be extended to measures for sets using Eq. \ref{eq:setscore}.
+Intuitively, this measures the coverage of each salient aspect as the \emph{best} coverage it receives from \emph{any} example in the set.
+In other words, maximizing it requires that every salient aspect appears at least once in \emph{some} demonstration without considering which or how many.
+Since cosine similarity, BM25, and BSR are all special cases of Eq.~\ref{eq:subscore}, they can be extended to set measures using Eq.~\ref{eq:setscore}.

 \tightparagraph{Submodularity} Given the combinatorial space of sets of demonstrations, for a measure on sets to be practical, it needs to be efficiently optimizable.
-Fortunately, the set-level metric, as defined above, is also sub-modular for any definition of $\mathtt{c}(x, z)$.
-This follows from the fact that (1) for any given test instance, $\mathtt{c}(s, z)$ assigns a scalar weight to each demonstration $z$ in the set, (2) maximum of weights across the set-elements is sub-modular, and (3) sum of sub-modular functions is also submodular.
+Fortunately, the set-level metric, as defined above, is also submodular for any definition of $\mathtt{c}(s, z)$.
+We prove this in Appendix \ref{app:submodularity}.
+Intuitively, this follows from the facts that (1) for any given test instance, $\mathtt{c}(s, z)$ assigns a scalar weight to each demonstration $z \in Z$, (2) the maximum of weights across set elements is submodular, and (3) the sum of submodular functions is also submodular.
 This means that the set-level metric can be optimized using a greedy algorithm with a constant factor approximation guarantee \citep{nemhauser1978analysis}.